Receiver operating characteristic (ROC) movies, universal ROC (UROC) curves, and coefficient of predictive ability (CPA): Real data examples

 \subsection{WeatherBench: Convolutional neural networks (CNNs) vs.~NWP models}

 As noted, operational weather forecasts are based on the output of global NWP models that represent the physics of the atmosphere.
-However, the grid resolution of NWP models remains limited due to finite computing resources (Bauer et al., 2015).
-Spurred by the ever increasing popularity and successes of machine learning models, alternative, data-driven approaches are in vigorous development, with convolutional neural networks (CNNs, LeCun et al. (2015)) being a particularly attractive starting point, due to their ease of adaptation to spatio-temporal data.
-Rasp et al. (2020) introduce WeatherBench, a ready-to use benchmark dataset for the comparison of data-driven approaches, such as CNNs and a classical linear regression (LR) based technique, to NWP models, such as the aforementioned HRES model and simplified versions thereof, T63 and T42, which run at successively coarser resolutions.
+However, the grid resolution of NWP models remains limited due to finite computing resources \citep{Bauer2015}.
+Spurred by the ever increasing popularity and successes of machine learning models, alternative, data-driven approaches are in vigorous development, with convolutional neural networks \citep[CNNs;][]{LeCun2015} being a particularly attractive starting point, due to their ease of adaptation to spatio-temporal data. \citet{Rasp2020} introduce WeatherBench, a ready-to use benchmark dataset for the comparison of data-driven approaches, such as CNNs and a classical linear regression (LR) based technique, to NWP models, such as the aforementioned HRES model and simplified versions thereof, T63 and T42, which run at successively coarser resolutions.
 Furthermore, WeatherBench supplies baseline methods, including both the persistence forecast and climatological forecasts.

 As evaluation measure for the various types of point forecasts, WeatherBench uses the root mean squared error (RMSE).
-In related studies, the RMSE is accompanied by the anomaly correlation coefficient (ACC), i.e., the normalized product moment between the difference of the forecast at hand and the climatological forecast, and the difference between the outcome and the climatological forecast (Weyn et al., 2020).
-However, as noted by Rasp et al. (2020), results in terms of RMSE and ACC tend to be very similar.
-Here we argue that, due to its rank based character and emphasis on potential predictability, CPA is a more suitable companion measure to RMSE than ACC.
+In related studies, the RMSE is accompanied by the anomaly correlation coefficient (ACC), i.e., the normalized product moment between the difference of the forecast at hand and the climatological forecast, and the difference between the outcome and the climatological forecast \citep{Weyn2020}.
+However, as noted by \citet{Rasp2020}, results in terms of RMSE and ACC tend to be very similar.
+Here we argue that a rank based measure, such as $\CPA$ or the C index, would be a more suitable companion measure to RMSE than ACC.